Today is the 6th and final installment in the series “Starting a business in Ecuador”.

 But if you hire and fire right like we’ll talk about today you got nothing to worry about.

-After you’ve defined your business idea, legally formed your business, found funding, gotten the RUC and permits, now you’re ready to hire employees.
+After you’ve defined your business idea, obtained your social security card, legally formed your business, found funding, gotten the RUC and permits, now you’re ready to hire employees.

 The true beauty of starting a business is that if you can let go a little, you can quite easily form a living entity that will exist and flourish without you.